 There is a lot going on at the Greenhouse outside of our room.
 The property amenities can be found in the lobby.
 It houses several carefully selected retailers, including a farmer’s market that features small-scale local producers and clothing stores specializing in high-quality Icelandic wool, art, and souvenirs.

-There is a coffee shop and even an ice cream parlor, Bongos, with vegan and sugar-free options, hot chocolate, cannoli, and special flavours of the month.
+There is a coffee shop and even an ice cream parlour, Bongos, with vegan and sugar-free options, hot chocolate, cannoli, and special flavours of the month.
 A unique addition to a hotel lobby, but as it turns out, a must, Because believe it or not, ice cream is a big deal in Iceland.

 The Food Hall at Greenhouse Hotel, Iceland